epfllibrary/latex-course/_episodes/06-Citations.md

 ```\bibliography{} ``` just contains the name of the BiBTeX file (without the .bib)

 > ## BiBTeX and compilation
+>
-> In order to use a BiBTeX file, the compilation process changes a little bit, indeed it's necessary to called the ```bibtex```command between multiple compilation to include the reference inside your document.
+> In order to use a BiBTeX file, the compilation process changes a little bit.
+Indeed, it's necessary to call the ```bibtex```command between compilations to include the reference inside your document.
 > This is the commands you need to run :
 > 1. ```pdflatex latexfile```
 > 2. ```bibtex latexfile```
 > 3. ```pdflatex latexfile```
 > 4. ```pdflatex latexfile```
 >
-> This (heavy) ways is not always easy and it can be automatically done by texmaker, you can check and configure the **quick build** to do those actions for you.
+> This (heavy) way is not always easy and it can be automatically done by texmaker, you can check and configure the **quick build** to do those actions for you.
 {: .callout}

 {% latex filename=06-citations-02  %}